What Is Scheduled Maintenance?

 The key to a well-run program is clear and timely communication between facilities managers, maintenance technicians, and key stakeholders.
 Here are a few tips on how to write work order announcements that get read, understood, and remembered:

 When writing maintenance messages, provide a human touch.
-Robotic sounding messages may be ignored.
+Robotic-sounding messages tend to be ignored.

 A robust scheduled maintenance program can help companies prioritize maintenance tasks, minimize equipment failure, and reduce maintenance backlogs while allowing for better resource allocation.
 It will also reduce the need for costly reactive maintenance repairs.
 The easiest way to create work orders, assign scheduled maintenance, and track progress is with the use of a mobile-based Computerized Maintenance Management System (CMMS).